Alton B. Parker: Legal career

+Political activity and the election of 1912

-Parker later re-entered politics, managing John Alden Dix's successful 1910 gubernatorial campaign and delivering the keynote address of the 1912 Democratic National Convention, which nominated Woodrow Wilson for president.
+Parker later re-entered politics, managing John Alden Dix's successful 1910 gubernatorial campaign.
 He announced his support for women's suffrage in 1911, telling a group of women lawyers that he supported the suffrage movement "most heartily."
 In 1913, he was counsel for the managers of the trial leading to the impeachment of Dix's successor as governor, William Sulzer.

+During that election year, Parker actively resisted what he viewed as dangerous positions regarding the nation's judiciary held by men like Theodore Roosevelt, who initially sought the Republican nomination, and William Jennings Bryan, who still held considerable sway in the Democratic Party.
+Roosevelt had come out as early as 1910 in opposition to whom he called "fossilized judges" that struck down reform legislation as unconstitutional.
+By 1912, both Roosevelt and Bryan had called for amendments to enable the recall of judges and judicial decisions that the people at large deemed incorrect as a popular check on judicial review.
+Parker believed this proposal to be a danger to the nation's constitutional order, siding with conservatives in the GOP like William Howard Taft and Elihu Root to oppose Roosevelt's candidacy.
+Parker was elected to deliver the keynote address at the 1912 Democratic National Convention.
+He was elected against the opposition of Bryan, and the convention ultimately nominated Woodrow Wilson for president.
+While Wilson was more progressive than Parker's preferred candidate, Champ Clark, and held the endorsement of Bryan, he also came out against judicial recall.
+The result was the triumph of a supreme view of judicial review in both the Democratic and Republican parties.

+Death

 Parker's wife, Mary, died in 1917.
 He remarried in 1923 to Amelia Day "Amy" Campbell.
 On May 10, 1926, only a few days after recovering from bronchial pneumonia, Parker died from a heart attack while riding in his car through New York City's Central Park, four days before his 74th birthday.
 He was survived by Mrs. Charles Mercer Hall, his daughter from his first wife, two grandchildren, and his second wife.
 He was buried in Wiltwyck Cemetery in Kingston.